outline the uses and limitations of a trial balance

 Error Detection

-The primary use of a trial balance is to check the mathematical accuracy of the accounting records.
+The primary use of a trial balance is to check the mathematical accuracy of the general ledger.
 It ensures that the total debits equal the total credits.
-If they don't, it indicates that there's been an error in the recording of transactions.
+If they don't, it indicates that there's an error in the recording of transactions.

-The trial balance serves as the basis for preparing the financial statements, including the income statement and the balance sheet.
-The account balances in the trial balance are used to prepare these statements.
+The trial balance provides a summary of all ledger account balances.
+These balances are then used as the basis for preparing the financial statements – the income statement and the balance sheet.

 Audit Trail

-The trial balance provides a snapshot of the accounting records and can be used by auditors to trace transactions and verify the accuracy of the financial information.
+A trial balance provides a snapshot of the account balances at a particular point in time.
+This is valuable for auditors to review and verify the accuracy of the accounting records.

 Limitations of a Trial Balance